 Each doctoral program has a pool of Professors (PO, PA, PT, PATT’s) and MER’s who are willing to serve as mentors.
 Mentors are offering advice and supporting PhD students in the context of their training.
 They are the first person of reference for the PhD student in case of problems with the thesis director or the laboratory.

 As part of the annual report, mentors meet with the PhD students to discuss the progress of their work and their well-being in the laboratory.
+The PhD student is responsible to organize this meeting.

 Each pool of mentors meets regularly with the program director who, only with the agreement of the PhD student, takes the necessary measures in case of reported problems.